scyclow/fake-internet-money-dev/notes.md

-- line up corner instances with location of watermark

 - certain border types have special corer possabilities
   - ex. missing border + curved corner borders can have plain numbers
   - bars can have light number text
-- swap in different rosette types
-- fix rosette bg -- for use dollarRosette for dollar rosette with higher stroke weight AND FILL
 - only use floral borders with floral rosettes/numismatic
-- move signature around depending on BL corner

 - fix number lines
 - parameterize rosettes better (type, bg color, hole, number/numeral/empty/$)
 - reassess bg; maybe swap one out for something chain-y. maybe something that looks like a financial chart